Trivedi1/DevOps-python/README.md

 # DevOps-python
 print "hello"
 print "pythonpro now"
-hi this is rajesh with ansible.
+print "hi this is rajesh with ansible."